rickb777/enumeration/README.md

 **That's where this tool steps in**.
 It has a basic Go source code parser that finds idiomatic interfaces, as shown below.
 It runs on any source code that's "clean enough", even if the source code is still incomplete.
-Provided your `type` is ok and yoyur `const` is complete, you'll be fine.
+Provided your `type` is ok and your `const` is complete, you'll be fine.

 ## First, Install